-Severn Trent Water (STW) is preparing its Draft Statutory Drought Plan (DP) covering the period 2022 to 2027 and has undertaken a Strategic Environmental Assessment (SEA) to inform the development of its DP.
+Severn Trent Water (STW) submitted its draft Drought Plan (DP) on 30 March 2021, and formally consulted on the draft during the period 1st May 2021 to 27 July 2021.
+STW has undertaken a Strategic Environmental Assessment (SEA) to inform the development of its plan.
 A Habitats Regulations Assessment (HRA) and Water Framework Directive (WFD) compliance assessment has also been undertaken which has informed the SEA.
+A Statement of Response to the consultation on the draft DP was published on 14 September 2021 and further consultation with regulators has been undertaken to finalise the DP.
+The SEA has been updated accordingly as part of this process and the findings of the SEA on the final DP are contained within this report.

 SEA is a statutory requirement for plans or programmes which could have significant environmental implications and helps to identify where there are potential impacts and how any negative impacts might be mitigated.
-More information about SEA, and the rationale for applying it to the draft DP, is provided in Section 1.2 below.
+More information about SEA, and the rationale for applying it to the DP, is provided in Section 1.2 below.